Don’t Be Sorry for the Struggle

 She worked harder than anyone I’d ever seen, gave generously of her time and money, and loved every person without limits.

-And that’s what I learned growing up.
-I learned values, integrity and character.
-I developed resilience, persistence and self-esteem.
+That’s exactly what my mother did for me.
+From watching her, I learned about sticking to your values and the importance of integrity and good character.
+I developed resilience, persistence and high self-esteem.
 I am who I am today because of everything she and I overcame together.

 Watching her even inspired me to start Business Boutique.
 Today, I have found a deep sense of purpose helping women just like mother overcome fear so they can step into the big plans God has for them.
 Business Boutique would not exist without her.
 Simply watching her find and live in her true purpose lead me to mine.

 So what if she gave in every time I wanted a new coloring book at the grocery store checkout line?
 In the grand scheme of things, did it really matter that she was a bit more lax with me than other parents were with their kids?

 The truth is, she might have spoiled me, but watching her and learning from her example is what created the very best parts of me.
 She was—and still is—an incredible mother.